Difference Between Medicare and Medicaid and Medi-Cal

 (Medicare) is probably the most common government benefit that seniors are able to take advantage of next to Social Security.
 What it is, is it’s the medical coverage for seniors over the age of 65.
 So, it covers doctor visits.
 It covers prescriptions.
 It covers hospital stays and to a certain extent it will cover some long term care or some skilled nursing stay if you’re rehabilitating from a surgery.
 But it is the most common and you often get it when you’re 65.
 That means you stop having to pay private health coverage premiums.
 And it’s the most common program out there.
 It is very different from Medicaid.

 Medicaid is a federal and state medical program for seniors that allows for payment if that person is age and disabled and they qualify, asset wise or financially, for this service.
 It’s a form of welfare.
 You apply for Medicaid at the wealth your local county welfare office.
 And it will provide for the majority of the costs of a stay in a skilled nursing facility.
-It also provides for in-home care if you qualify.
+It also provides for in-home care for elderly if you qualify.
 For in-home caregivers to come in if you have a long term illness.
 And in some states it will cover assisted living – not in California.

 The final M, Medi-Cal.